 Domaine des Baumard Quarts de Chaume 1997

-Well, OK, maybe not episode seventeen, but the ongoing kerfuffle over the knighting of Chaume and Quarts de Chaume as premier and grand cru respectively adds another chapter to what is certainly one of the longer-running wine sagas I have ever encountered.
+The ongoing kerfuffle over the knighting of Chaume and Quarts de Chaume as premier and grand cru respectively adds another chapter to what is certainly one of the longer-running wine sagas I have ever encountered.
 Entire Bordeaux classifications have collapsed, been mourned and reborn - either as the new Cru Bourgeois designation, or as the rather watered-down St Emilion classification - in the time it has taken to establish the ranking of these two Loire appellations.
 For those in need of a little reminder, previous instalments - also covered within the context of my Weekend Wine updates - started with the creation of the Chaume Premier Cru des Coteaux du Layon appellation in 2003, followed by its annulment in 2005.
 Then came some attempt at compromise, giving Coteaux du Layon-Chaume its own appellation - simply Chaume - without the premier cru emphasis; this decree was passed in 2007, but annulled in 2009.
 In both cases the new appellations were overturned following appeal to the Conseil d'État by Quarts de Chaume producers, the main protagonists being the Baumards - father Jean and son Florent - of Domaine des Baumard.

 In late 2009 solution number three was proposed, one which was anticipated would appease the Quarts de Chaume objectors; Chaume becomes premier cru, but Quarts de Chaume a grand cru.
 Unfortunately, other features less likely to appeal were also ushered in; the Quarts de Chaume syndicat agreed to new and more stringent regulations for this new grand cru, with a particular emphasis on yields (including weight of fruit per vine rather than ultimate hectolitres per hectare - an important distinction!) and outlawing mechanical processes in the cellars.
 This affected one domaine in particular, a domaine with a unique method of viticulture known as vignes hautes et larges, the larger-than-life vines laden with fruit come harvest time.
 The domaine in question belongs to the Baumards of course.
 The yields obtained from these vignes hautes et larges must be very high, and that would seem to be borne out by the use of cryo-extraction (or as he refers to it cryo-selection) by Florent Baumard (pictured above), a technique which has seen his harvest reduced in volume to just 20% of the original in some vintages.